Frictional Arm and Leg Strength

 (Another disadvantage is that it's hard to use friction on a slippery surface.)

 Pressing exercises are also included to get around the need for two points of contact.
-These actions, like using friction, help to activate muscles, but the stability generated by pushing action tends to be joint focused.
+These actions, like using friction, help to activate muscles, but the stability generated by using pushing action tends to be joint focused.

 For example, where friction might be used so that the outer thighs of both legs work against each other to create stability, pressure could be used to stabilize the hip joint so that the muscles of the hip joint work against each other to stabilize the joint directly.